Stratio/stratio-cassandra/README.md

 Index filtered queries are a powerful help when analyzing the data stored in Cassandra with [MapReduce](http://es.wikipedia.org/wiki/MapReduce) frameworks as [Apache Hadoop](http://hadoop.apache.org/) or, even better, [Apache Spark](http://spark.apache.org/) through [Stratio Deep](https://github.com/Stratio/stratio-deep).
 Adding Lucene filters in the jobs input can dramatically reduce the amount of data to be processed, avoiding full scan.

-Any cell in the tables can be indexed, included the primary key ones both as collections.
+Any cell in the tables can be indexed, including those in the primary key as well as collections.
 Wide rows are also supported.
 You can scan token/key ranges, apply additional CQL3 clauses and page on the filtered results.

 Other information including documentation is available at [Stratio website.](http://wordpress.dev.strat.io/cassandra/extended-search-in-cassandra/)